jitesoft/docker-nginx/README.md

 ## Tags

-The image is built automatically via CI, so the versions may change, but the CI script builds the latest mainline and latest stable versions and uses latest alpine as base image.
+The image is built automatically via CI, using latest alpine as base image.

 Images can be found at: